-Actuarial services to a reporting issuer or listed entity audit client
+204.4 Specific Prohibitions, Assurance and Specified Auditing Procedures Engagements Provision of actuarial services to a reporting issuer or listed entity audit client

-- Rule 204.4(26) provides that, during either the period covered by the financial statements subject to audit or the engagement period, a member, firm or network firm, or a member of the firm or a network firm, may not perform an actuarial service for an audit client that is a reporting issuer or listed entity, or for a related entity, unless it is reasonable to conclude that the results of the service will not be subject to audit procedures during an audit of the financial statements.
-In determining whether such a conclusion is reasonable, there is a rebuttable presumption that the results of the actuarial service will be subject to audit procedures. - 153 For the purposes of Rule 204.4(26), actuarial services include the determination of an amount to be recorded in the client's financial statements and related accounts, except for: services that involve assisting the client in understanding the methods, models, assumptions and inputs used in determining such amounts; and advising management on the appropriate actuarial methods and assumptions that will be used in the actuarial valuations.
+(26) A member or firm shall not perform an audit engagement for a reporting issuer or listed entity if, during either the period covered by the financial statements subject to audit or the engagement period, the member, the firm, a network firm or a member of the firm or network firm, provides an actuarial service to the client or a related entity, unless it is reasonable to conclude that the results of that service will not be subject to audit procedures during the audit of the financial statements.
+In determining whether such a conclusion is reasonable, there is a rebuttable presumption that the results of the actuarial service will be subject to audit procedures.

+- 1 For the purposes of Rule 204.4(26), actuarial services include the determination of an amount to be recorded in the client's financial statements and related accounts, except for: - services that involve assisting the client in understanding the methods, models, assumptions and inputs used in determining such amounts; and - advising management on the appropriate actuarial methods and assumptions that will be used in the actuarial valuations.

 In addition, the firm may use its own actuary to assist in conducting the audit if the client's actuary or a third-party actuary provides management with its actuarial capabilities.

-Internal audit services to an audit or review client
+204.4 Specific Prohibitions, Assurance and Specified Auditing Procedures Engagements Provision of internal audit services to an audit or review client